mezzio/mezzio-problem-details/docs/book/response.md

   `StreamInterface` instance.
 Since some stream implementations are mutable (for instance, those backed by a resource), a factory is necessary in order to ensure a new instance is returned.
 If you provide such a factory, the stream must be writable.
-The default will return a zend-diactoros `Stream` instance backed by a PHP temp stream in `wb+` mode.
+The default will return a laminas-diactoros `Stream` instance backed by a PHP temp stream in `wb+` mode.

 ## ProblemDetailsResponseFactoryFactory

 This package also provides a factory for generating the `ProblemDetailsResponseFactory` for usage within dependency injection containers:
-`Zend\ProblemDetails\ProblemDetailsResponseFactoryFactory`.
+`Mezzio\ProblemDetails\ProblemDetailsResponseFactoryFactory`.
 It does the following:

 - If a `config` service is present:
     - If the service contains a `debug` key with a boolean value, that value is